 No matter where you look, fall is definitely a gorgeous time to venture through Northern Ontario.
 While summer also offers exceptional fishing and is much warmer, I think I enjoy fall more, with the changing of the seasons: the fog curls through the brightly colored boreal forests, and the air is fresh and crisp.
-Indeed, these are signs of end of the season and the impending winter that’s to come.
+Indeed, these are signs of the end of the season and the impending winter that’s to come.
 But for that short time in fall, all is vivacious and beautifully painted like artwork on a canvas.

 For us who brave the cold, there is a great treasure to be bestowed up the successful angler, and that reward is the coveted fall musky!

-On our way there we stopped to eat at the Comfort Table bakery – there you’ll enjoy delicious coffee, tea and all sorts of bakery goodness!
-Located on HWY 17, Vermillion Bay, Ontario, it's convenient for anyone traveling from Manitoba and is 29 minutes' drive west of Dryden.
+On our way there we stopped to eat at the Comfort Table bakery – there you’ll enjoy delicious coffee, tea, and all sorts of bakery goodness!
+Located on HWY 17, Vermillion Bay, Ontario, it's convenient for anyone traveling from Manitoba and is 29 minutes drive west of Dryden.

 We used a variety of gear on this trip – both fly and conventional.
 Musky on the fly isn’t easy, but it's a rewarding way to chase these creatures.

 Linda is the women’s world record titleholder for the biggest musky caught and released!
 She told me the story of that special day, and if you’re lucky and stay at her lodge, she may have some spare time to tell you about her world record.
-You can see the world record replica in the main lodge, along with the papers and articles written about it.
-Linda’s musky was recorded in as 57” x 28 ¼ .
+You can see the world record replica in the main lodge, along with the papers and articles that were written about it.
+Linda’s musky was recorded as 57” x 28 ¼ .